null2700/video-to-animation/README.md

 ## Project Overview
 This project converts raw video input into gesture-based animations by extracting key frames, recognizing gestures with computer vision, and animating 3D models to produce realistic gesture sequences.

-## Key Features
-- Extracts and preprocesses video frames
-- Performs gesture recognition using advanced algorithms
-- Maps gestures to 3D skeleton models for animation
-- Produces smooth, lifelike animations
-- Supports export and real-time visualization

-## How It Works
-1. Input video is processed to extract meaningful frames.
-2. Gestures are identified on a frame-by-frame basis.
-3. Gesture data controls 3D model animations.
-4. Animated output can be viewed or exported.

 ## Visual Explanation

 ### Final Output